 Balance Wall Shelving With a Low-Slung Chair

 Wall-mounted teak shelving was a staple in midcentury homes, and West Elm has brought the trend back with its rail storage system.
 To channel the look in your own space, mix wall-mounted shelving with antique rugs and cushions, and add in a lounge-y low leather chair, like a Tobia Scarpa Soriana.

-Mix Danish Chairs With an All-White Color Palette
+Feature Danish Chairs With an All-white Color Palette

 For a contemporary take on a midcentury living room, try painting the whole space white and add a few light wood and tan leather accents.
 Naturally, a few black accents and a carefully curated selection of Danish midcentury chairs are also must-haves.

 Price available upon request.

 Showcase Low Sofas With Large Noguchi Lanterns

 Seating was always very low in the midcentury era, so look for seating that's close to the ground, like this apartment sofa by CB2.
 Add a low-slung coffee table and floor cushions, and top off the space with an oversized Noguchi Akari lantern to throw off proportions and give the impression of grandeur.